-2.8 Are fundamental British Values promoted in the delivery of the curriculum and extra-curricular activities and reflected in the general conduct of the school?
-HT and the SLT.
-Director of Studies (Curriculum Planning for PSHEE) FBV (and SMSC) are specifically referred to in both the Curriculum and PSHEE Policies (more extensively in PSHEE).
-Recent updates to schemes of work in light of BLM and Black History Month.
-Through our academic provision and extra-curricular provision, we endeavour to: enable students to develop their self-knowledge, self-esteem and self-confidence.
-Through PSHEE, Citizenship and assemblies, we: • enable students to distinguish right from wrong and to respect the civil and criminal law of England.
-Through our assembly programme, PSHEE, field trips, mentoring, pastoral- counselling, charity focus and Community Outreach Programme, we: encourage students to accept responsibility for their behaviour, show initiative, and to understand how they can contribute positively to the lives of those living and working in the locality of the school and to society more widely.
+2.8 Are fundamental British Values HT and the SLT.
+FBV (and SMSC) are specifically Recent updates to schemes of work

+promoted in the delivery of the Director of Studies referred to in both the Curriculum and in light of BLM and Black Histor

+curriculum and extra-curricular (Curriculum Planning PSHEE Policies (more extensively in Month.

+activities and reflected in the for PSHEE) PSHEE).

+general conduct of the school?

+Through our academic provision and

+extra-curricular provision, we

+endeavour to:

+enable students to develop their

+self-knowledge, self-esteem and

+self-confidence.

+Through PSHEE, Citizenship and

+assemblies, we:

+enable students to distinguish right

+from wrong and to respect the civil

+and criminal law of England.

+Through our assembly programme,

+PSHEE, field trips, mentoring, pastoral-

+counselling, charity focus and

+Community Outreach Programme,

+we:

+encourage students to accept

+responsibility for their behaviour,

+show initiative, and to understand

+how they can contribute positively

+to the lives of those living and

+working in the locality of the

+school and to society more widely.